muhammad-hamza-liaqat/raw-queries-in-nodeJS-with-sequelize/readMe.md

 npm install express-rate-limit

+rate limit added for one minutes, you can hit 10 api within one minutes, and it will disable after one minute of activation

 Rate limiting is a technique used to control the number of requests a client (or IP address) can make to your API within a specified time window.
 This helps prevent abuse, ensures fair usage, and protects your server from being overwhelme

 documentation: https://www.npmjs.com/package/express-rate-limit